benbell95/heather_age/README.md

 sim2r <- simdf(sim2, stack=FALSE)
 ```

-Next, we'll run the Wilcoxon rank sum test to compare year to year variability, extract the p values, and adjust them.
+Next, we'll run the Wilcoxon rank sum test to compare "final" year age distribution to each year, to check for variability, extract the p values, and adjust them.
+Adjusting the p values is important to reduce false positives since we are running many tests.

 ```
 # Wilcoxon rank sum test